isolver/ioHub/docs/index.rst

 	#.
 Eye Tracker, via a Common Eye Tracking Interface

 .. note::
-    The Common Eye Tracking Interface provides the same user level API for all supported hardwares, meaning the same experiment script can be run with any supported eye tracker and the same data analyses can be performed on any eye tracking data saved via ioHub in the ioDataStore.
+    The Common Eye Tracking Interface provides the same user level API for all supported hardware, meaning the same experiment script can be run with any supported eye tracker and the same data analyses can be performed on any eye tracking data saved via ioHub in the ioDataStore as long as the event type being used for analysis is supported by the different implementations used.

     The Common Eye Tracking Interface currently supports the following eye tracking systems:

         #. `LC Technologies <http://www.eyegaze.com>`_ EyeGaze and EyeFollower models.
         #. `SensoMotoric Instruments <http://www.smivision.com>`_ iViewX models.